telicent-oss/telicent-frontend-cli/README.md

 A CLI for Telicent engineers when creating [JavaScript-based projects](https://github.com/search?q=org%3Atelicent-oss++AND+%28language%3ATypeScript+OR+language%3AJavaScript+%29&type=code)

 This CLI centralizes common commands and configuration, enforcing a consistent approach across projects.
-It auto-runs on the npm `postinstall` hook, and regularly checks and modifies project files—for example, ensuring a standardized GitHub PR template exists.
+It installed in a JavaScript project - it regularly checks and modifies project files — for example, ensuring a standardized GitHub PR template exists.

-## Background

-This tool is targeted at Telicent engineers working on Javascript code.

 ## Usage